 In India, the taxation reforms can be traced back to the early 1990s right from liberalization and globalization to the recent enactment of Goods and Services Tax (GST), which was incorporated by way of the 101st Amendment to the Constitution.
-GST can be considered as the most comprehensive single tax reforms in India since independence.
-It united numerous indirect taxes into a solitary tax in this manner subsuming a variety of tax.
+GST can be considered the most comprehensive single tax reform in India since independence.
+It united numerous indirect taxes into a solitary tax in this manner subsuming a variety of taxes.

 They can be imposed by the laws made by the Central or State government.
 For the Central government, the three main components of indirect taxes are Central Excise, Customs and Service tax.
 Similarly, for the State Governments, the major taxes are Value Added Tax and Central Sales Tax along with Octroi, Entertainment Tax etc.

 In the old indirect tax regime, there were many deficiencies which were slowing down the economic growth of the country.
 To begin with, the multiplicity of taxes was creating a lot of confusion among the taxpayers.
 States were imposing their own tax and the Centre was imposing its own tax.
 Also, there were different varied taxes for goods and services.
 For instance, there were different taxes for entertainment tax and luxury and all these taxations over tax were creating a cascading effect and the whole process of paying tax had become immensely complex for the taxpayers as they were finding it difficult to comply with the tax laws since they had to file the return under different laws.
 Hence, the need for a revamping of the whole tax structure became necessary.

 The constitution (one hundred and first amendment) act, 2016